Support These Local BIPOC-Owned Businesses

 Courtesy of Orox Leather Co.

-Founded by designer and tailor, Komi Jean Pierre Nugloze, N’Kossi Couture Fashion & Alterations in Pioneer Place, features stunning, custom-made fashion primarily made from West African fabrics and inspiration.
+Founded by designer and tailor, Komi Jean Pierre Nugloze, N’Kossi Couture Fashion & Alterations in Pioneer Place, features beautiful, custom-made fashion primarily made from West African fabrics and inspiration.
 It’s impossible to leave here without looking stunning!

 Mimi’s Fresh Tees creates colorful, impactful T-shirts with a purpose: like “Love over hate” and “Stop racism now!”